AlissaSabre/NumberPlace/HowToBuild.md

     * The enclosing double quotation marks are not a part of the name.
     * Note that this directory name "OpenCV Library - 2.4.7.1" is a must for the following procedure to work.

-After the above steps, your workspace directory will look like:
+After the above steps, your workspace directory should look like:

 	NumberPlace/
 	    README.md